-These are not expected to have a significant impact on the Statement of Accounts.
-Restatement of 2019/2020's accounts will not be required.
+These are not expected to have a significant impact on the Statement of Accounts and restatement of 2020/2021's accounts will not be required.

-In addition, IFRS 16 Leases will be adopted for the 2021/2022 Statement of Accounts.
-Due to the Covid-19 pandemic, implementation of this standard has been deferred from 1 April 2020 to 1 April 2021.
+In addition, IFRS 16 Leases will be adopted for the 2022/2023 Statement of Accounts.
+Due to the pressures arising from the Covid-19 pandemic, implementation of this standard has been deferred to 1 April 2022.

-IFRS 16 will require local authorities that are lessees to recognise most of their leases on their balance sheet as 'right of use' assets with corresponding lease liabilities.
+IFRS 16 will require local authorities that are lessees to recognise most of their leases on their Balance Sheet as 'right of use' assets with corresponding lease liabilities.

-This is expected to have some impact on the 2021/2022 Statement of Accounts but this is not expected to be significant as any material leases, such as fleet and PFI arrangements, are already reflected on the Balance Sheet although some changes may be required to existing reporting arrangements.
+This is expected to have some impact on the 2022/2023 Statement of Accounts but this is not expected to be significant as any material leases, such as fleet and PFI arrangements, are already reflected on the Balance Sheet although some changes may be required to existing reporting arrangements.